spotlightpa/poor-richard/content/news/2020-02-13-the-pa-senates-most-powerful-republican-wont-seek-reelection.md

 Early in his tenure in leadership, Scarnati also came under scrutiny for accepting [a free trip to the Super Bowl](https://www.inquirer.com/philly/news/special_packages/inquirer/marcellus-shale/20110213_Perks_from_Pa__drilling_interests.html "https\://www.inquirer.com/philly/news/special_packages/inquirer/marcellus-shale/20110213_Perks_from_Pa\_\_drilling_interests.html") from a natural gas driller (he later said he intended to repay the company).

-In 2016,The Inquirer reported that during a wide-ranging federal pay-to-play investigation in Pennsylvania, the FBI created a fake company to spend lavishly on lobbyists and campaign contributions to push the firm’s agenda in Harrisburg.
-The federal sting brought the firm and its undercover agents in close contact with prominent officials, including Scarnati, who became a cosponsor of the bill to advance the firm’s agenda.

-At the time, Scarnati said he was unaware he had been dealing with a fake company, and said he had never been contacted by federal authorities.

 And last year, a [series by Spotlight PA and The Caucus](https://www.spotlightpa.org/news/2019/10/lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen/ "https\://www.spotlightpa.org/news/2019/10/lavish-dinners-sports-tickets-and-nearly-3.5-million-other-expenses-by-pa.-lawmakers-youve-never-seen/") revealed that Scarnati topped the list of lawmakers who shielded lavish campaign spending — including overseas trips and expensive meals — by not reporting the details to the public.

 Scarnati is the second top Republican in as many months to announce his retirement.
 Earlier this year, House Speaker Mike Turzai (R., Allegheny) said [he would not run](https://www.spotlightpa.org/news/2020/01/mike-turzai-pennsylvania-house-speaker-retiring/ "https\://www.spotlightpa.org/news/2020/01/mike-turzai-pennsylvania-house-speaker-retiring/") for another two-year term.